atSCM/transformer-help/README.md

 ## Usage

-> **This module is not yet published!** You'll have to install it manually in the meantime: Install from source with `npm i --save-dev github:atscm/transformer-help`, then run `npm install` and `npm run build` inside it's directory.

 - Install the package with npm: `npm i --save-dev @atscm/transformer-help`.
 - Add it to your Atviseproject's transformers.
 (See [_./example/Atviseproject.js_](./example/Atviseproject.js) for an example).
 - Run `atscm push` to generate help documents